 Identifying an EV CSP

-An application developer shall recognize a CSP that is qualified to issue EV certificates by means of the CSP's audit report.
+An application developer shall recognize a CSP that is qualified to issue EV SSL certificates by means of the CSP's audit report.
 The application developer must check that the report was issued by an auditor certified to conduct audits in accordance with an acceptable audit program.
 The report must be current and it must identify no outstanding deficiencies.

 These checks must be repeated upon expiry of the audit report.
 It is common for an auditor to take several months to issue his or her report following completion of the audit engagement.
 Therefore, application developers should communicate with a CSP around the time of expiry, in order to confirm that the CSP is taking the steps necessary to maintain its EV status.